mickume/dndig/README.md

-# Deneir
+# dndig

 AI image generation CLI powered by Google Gemini API.

 ## Overview

-Deneir is a command-line tool for generating AI images using Google's Gemini API.
+dndig is a command-line tool for generating AI images using Google's Gemini API.
 It features a template-based workflow with YAML frontmatter configuration, parallel batch processing, and comprehensive error handling.

 ## Features